originphp/website/source/docs/console-commands.md

 - short: this the short name for the option (or an alias)
 - required: default is fale, but if you set this to true then it will trigger an error if the value is not provided.
 - default: this is the default value to return unless the option is passed with something else
 - type: default is string.
-Can be string, boolean, numeric.
+Can be string, boolean, numeric or array

 ### Arguments